maridasi47500/ai-engineer/README.md

-## Examples and exercises from the book "Python for Network Engineers"
+## Examples and exercises from the book "Python for AI Engineers"
 - do
 ````
 sh mysite.sh